Street art: Exhibitions, festivals and conferences

 Living Walls is an annual street art conference founded in 2009.
 In 2010 it was hosted in Atlanta and in 2011 jointly in Atlanta and Albany, New York.
 Living Walls was also active in promoting street art at Art Basel Miami Beach 2011.

 The RVA Street Art Festival is a street art festival in Richmond, Virginia, began in 2012 along the Canal Walk.
 In 2013 it took place at the abandoned GRTC lot on Cary Street.

 The Pasadena Chalk Festival, held annually in Pasadena, California, is the largest street-art festival in the world, according to Guinness World Records.
 The 2010 edition involved about six hundred artists and attracted more than 100,000 visitors.

 UMA – Universal Museum of Art launched a comprehensive Street Art exhibition "A Walk Into Street Art" in April 2018.
 This exhibition in virtual reality offers works from Banksy, JR, Jef Aérosol, Vhils, Shepard Fairey, Keith Haring, among others.

-The London International Pasteup Festival is an annual art event in Shoreditch, London.
-Founded in 2021, this festival showcases works from artists operating within the sticker and pasteup sub-genres.

 The Eureka Street Art Festival is an annual public art event in Humboldt County, California.
 Artists from California and the world paint murals and create street art during a week-long festival.
 In 2018, 24 artists create 22 pieces of public art in the Old Town area of the city, focusing on Opera Alley.
 The 2019 festival is centered on the Downtown region.